lsheks/lsheks.github.io/_publications/2018-01-01-Interdependent-networks-in-Economics-and-FinanceA-Physics-approach.md

 ---
-title: "Interdependent networks in Economics and Finance—A Physics approach"
+title: "16- Interdependent networks in Economics and Finance—A Physics approach"
 collection: publications
 date: 2018-01-01
 venue: 'Physica A: Statistical Mechanics and its Applications'